Buroni/mobx-app/README.md

 * The actual view component `App.tsx` which contain several `observer` components, allowing the `App` to be easily viewed and manipulated.

 ## AppStore
 The `AppStore` contains one `observable` variable, `app`.
 It also contains a `transportLayer`, which is just an instance of the API class we'll be using to load and save apps to/from the back-end.
+By making the app observable, we're including it in the action -> state -> reaction lifecycle which allows observers to view and manipulate the object easily.

 ```javascript
 export class AppStore {
     @observable public app = new App(this);